kurtosis-tech/kurtosis/docs/docs/api-reference/starlark-reference/service-config.md

     # An array of Toleration
     # This refers to Kubernetes Tolerations https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/
     # This has no effect on Docker
+    # As of 2024-01-24 Taints and Tolerations to work with Kubernetes you need at least one untainted node
     # OPTIONAL
     toleration = [
         Toleration(